Cost of living · Boston, Massachusetts · 2026

 How much does housing cost in Boston?

 A 2-bedroom apartment in Boston costs approximately $2,941 per month based on HUD Fair Market Rent data.
-Housing makes up about 27% of the total monthly budget.
+At about 53% of the monthly needs budget, housing is the largest cost category here.

 Is Boston more expensive than the national average?